MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfgroups/functions/pfgroupsaddmembersasync.md

 ## Remarks

+This API is available on all platforms.
 Adds members to a group or role.
 Existing members of the group will added to roles within the group, but if the user is not already a member of the group, only title claimants may add them to the group, and others must use the group application or invite system to add new members to a group.
 Returns nothing if successful.
+See also GroupApplyToGroupAsync, GroupInviteToGroupAsync, GroupListGroupMembersAsync, GroupRemoveMembersAsync.
 Call XAsyncGetStatus to get the status of the operation.
 If the service call is unsuccessful, the async result will be E_PF_ROLE_DOES_NOT_EXIST or any of the global PlayFab Service errors.
 See doc page "Handling PlayFab Errors" for more details on error handling.

 ## Requirements